RickD248/Multi_Calc-Portugol/README.md

 # Multi_Calc-Portugol
- my code from a few months ago in Portuguol pseudo-code, made in "VisualG 2.5"
+ My code from a few months ago in Portugol pseudo-code, made in "VisualG 2.5"